manasa-arun/python/content/en/Tips/how-to-return-dictionary-keys-as-a-list-in-python.md

 ```
 dict_keys(['harika', 'saanvi', 'santhosh'])
 ```
-in this python code creted a dictionary with `emp_id` in that keys are employee names and values are employee id's.
+in this python code created a dictionary with `emp_id` in that keys are employee names and values are employee id's.

 `emp_id.keys` is used to display keys in dictionary,we have keys here employee names harika,saanvi,santhosh